 But how do we get from a diode to a transistor?

-Transistors are really just two diodes placed back to back.
+Transistors are really just two tvs diodes in series.
 The junction of the two diodes is called the “Base”.
 One of the outer regions will be a collector and the other the emitter.
 If we apply a voltage across the emitter and collector, one of the diodes will always be reversed biased and current will not flow.
 However, if we also apply a voltage strong enough to cause electrons to cross into the the depletion region of the emitter-base diode, then electrons will move from the emitter to the base and out to the base source.
 However, far more electrons move into the depletion region then can move out into the base source.
 These extra electrons will cross over into the collector region.
 Since it only take a slight base current to cause a larger emitter collector current, the transistor acts as a current amplifier.

 The description I just gave is for an NPN type bi-junction transistor.
 These transistors have N-type material for the emitter and collector and a P-type material for the base.
 By applying a positive voltage to the base and a high positive voltage to the collector, these devices act as current amplifiers.
 However, transistors can also be built by placing an N-type base region between to P-type regions.
 This type of transistor is known as a PNP type bi-junction transistor.
 PNP type transistors require the polarity of the base-emitter and collector-emitter circuits to be reversed.
 With PNP type transistors a negative bias is applied to the collector and base to cause current to flow through the collector emitter circuit.
 In both cases however, a small current applied to the base will cause a greater current to flow in the collector-emitter circuit.